Introduction to spinlocks

 The __lock_acquire

 function looks big.
 We will try to understand what this function does, but not in this part.
-Actually this function is mostly related to the Linux kernel lock validator and it is not topic of this part.
+Actually this function is mostly related to the Linux kernel and it is not topic of this part.
 If we will return to the definition of the __raw_spin_lock

 function, we will see that it contains the following definition in the end: